50 Bible Verses of Love: From God's Heart to Us

 “Because your love is better than life, my lips will glorify you.”
 Psalm 63:3

 Don’t let the enemy steal your joy this week.
 He’ll try you know.
-Because it’s a week about love and he hates that.
 He despises everything about real love because real love starts with God.
 He's a liar and a deceiver.
 He rejoices when we choose pathways of grey, eyes blinded to the truth laid out in black and white.
 He loves to incite evil and hate.
 Because he wants nothing more than to keep us pursuing things swaddled up in lies, farther and farther away from God.

 He'll remind you again of your struggles.
 He's an expert in our weaknesses, and whispers lies of defeat.
 Making us feel all alone.
 Heaping on condemnation, guilt, and shame.
 He hisses our way, words straight from the pit, “You’ll never change,” “You’ll never get past what you did," “You’ll never be able to forgive,” “You’ll never be loved..."
 He works hard in our marriages, creating distance, fueling quarrels, getting us overly focused on our "own needs," that we lose sight of the other.
 That pressure of getting it all exactly right, to meet every need, is a hard burden to carry, and one we were never intended to.
 We feel let down.
 Neglected.
 Unloved.
 Comparing our spouse and what they did or didn’t do, with what everyone else did or didn’t do.